-There I was again, reeling off the list of foods which my son, Julian, had to avoid because of his allergies to peanuts, nuts, shellfish, chick peas, split peas and soy.
+There I was again, reeling off the list of foods that my son, Julian, had to avoid because of his allergies to peanuts, nuts, shellfish, chickpeas, split peas and soy.
 He was 6 years old at the time and we were dining at a restaurant, one of many during a week-long vacation in Florida.
 As the waiter strode back and forth to the kitchen, double-checking ingredients, Julian’s disappointment rose as his menu choices were ruled out.
 Fed up with this scene, I struggled to maintain composure.

 My “oh woe is me” voice kicked in: “What a pain this is to deal with.
 Why does he have so many food allergies?
 And, why am I always the one asking about his food?”
 It was the last question that really hit home.
 I realized that, similar to reading ingredient labels, Julian had to learn how to ask questions himself about restaurant meals.

 Kids learn best when you involve them, so my husband and I encouraged Julian to ask basic questions – “Are there peanuts in this?”
 We graduated to the more complicated questions as he matured: “Do you use the same grill to cook shellfish and steak?”
 “Do you make the French fries in the same fryer used for foods such as deep-fried shrimp?”’

 We found that by taking precautionary steps, we could go to restaurants together safely.
 Following are the main points we found helpful when dining out with a food-allergic child.